deadlysyn/terraform-keycloak-aws/README.md

 Similar to popular frameworks, bootstrap time is reduced by encapsulating technical opinions.
 This gets functional infrastructure online quickly and consistently.
 However, you can easily adjust these as needed.
-This section attempts to call out key design choices.
+This section calls out key design choices.

 ### Don't Re-Invent the Wheel